Hins Cheung: Career

 On October 19, 2021, Cheung posted on his YouTube channel a promotional video for his upcoming concert The Next 20 Hins Live in Hong Kong.
-Under the guidance of a professional rock climber, Cheung climbed the lighting rod atop Lee Garden Two in Causway Bay, reaching 246m off the ground.
+Under the guidance of a professional rock climber, Cheung climbed the lighting rod atop Lee Garden Two in Causeway Bay, reaching 246m off the ground.
 The concert was scheduled for 18 shows starting December 23 at the Hong Kong Coliseum.
 Due to Hong Kong's fifth COVID-19 wave, shows scheduled for January 6 onward were rescheduled.
 On April 21, rescheduled show dates were announced, with an additional 8 shows to compensate for capacity limits.